 Typically, you will meet the educational experience requirements in college and take one or two tests before you graduate.
 After graduation from college, most prospective actuaries immediately take positions in the industry and continue taking tests while on the job.
 Most employers pay for these tests and many give paid time off to study for them.
 There are also graduate programs in actuarial science, but they are not necessary and a majority of actuaries do not follow this route.

 How can Calvin prepare me to be an actuary?

 At Calvin, you can take course work to meet all the educational experience requirements of the SOA as well as to prepare for the first test.
 This is typically all you need to get your first job in the profession.
 While you need not major in any particular discipline, the ideal preparation will include mathematics, business, economics and computer science courses.
 The following set of courses is recommended:

-- MATH-343 (Probability and Statistics) and MATH-344 (Mathematical Statistics).
+- STAT-343 (Probability and Statistics) and STAT-344 (Mathematical Statistics).
 This sequence prepares a student for the first exam, Exam P.

 - ECON-343 (Research Methods).
 This course meets the VEE requirement of Applied Statistical Methods.

 - ECON-221 (Principles of Microeconomics) and ECON-222 (Principles of Macroeconomics).
 This sequence meets the VEE requirement of Economics.